 For those seeking an online MBA, however, the advantages far outweigh any disadvantages.
 It is possible to complete an online MBA in two years, although some people may take longer due to work and family commitments.

 Professional MBAs are similar to early career MBAs, as they are geared toward recent graduates and those who entered the managerial field just shortly beforehand.
-This degree is also available as “bundle” for college business majors.
+This degree is also available as “bundle” for business majors.
 Instead of graduating in four years with a business degree, they tack on an additional year and graduate with an MBA.

 With a dual MBA, you receive this degree along with another.
 Generally, the other degree is Juris Doctor, so you are attending law school at the same time you are pursuing your MBA.
 Other common dual MBA programs involve an MA or a PhD, and may focus on information technology, public health, education, communications and public administration.
 Expect to work three to four years towards your dual MBA degree.
 It’s a considerable time commitment, but much less than pursuing these degrees separately.